Nothing unusual about vote count in Arizona dragging on

 The good news for McSally is that, after Maricopa gets through the 150,000 ballots it received during the Democratic pre-election surge, it will open about 200,000 that were dropped off on Election Day.
 The McSally campaign believes those will favor the Republican because they will be cast by older voters who like the tradition of going to the polling places.
 Maricopa’s initial Election Day turnout was also heavily Republican, though Democrats came closer to evening it up with a surge of voters after work.

-There’s only one way to find out who is right – wait for all the ballots to be counted.
+There’s only one way to find out who is right – wait for the ballots to be counted.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics

-Note: This story has been corrected to correctly reflect the spelling of Arizona Secretary of State Michele Reagan’s first name.
-With BC-US–Election 2018-Senate-Arizona.